Lehman's, Port Royal Covered Bridge

-The Lehman's, Port Royal Covered Bridge is a historic covered bridge located near Port Royal in Turbett Township, Juniata County, Pennsylvania.
-It is a Double Burr Arch truss bridge and was built in 1888.
+The Lehman's, Port Royal Covered Bridge is an historic, American covered bridge that is located near Port Royal in Turbett Township, Juniata County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1979.

+History and architectural features

+This historic structure is a Double Burr Arch truss bridge that was built in 1888.
 It measures 107 ft and has vertical siding, windows at eave level, and a gable roof.
 It was damaged during Hurricane Agnes in 1972, and subsequently rebuilt.

 It was listed on the National Register of Historic Places in 1979.